 By having those conversations in a familiar place or environment, men are more likely to feel comfortable and be more openly receptive to getting the help and support they need.

-Information provided in this article is not medical advice and you should consult with your healthcare practitioner.
+Disclaimer: Information provided in this article is not medical advice and you should consult with your healthcare practitioner.
 Australian Unity accepts no responsibility for the accuracy of any of the opinions, advice, representations or information contained in this publication.
 Readers should rely on their own advice and enquiries in making decisions affecting their own health, wellbeing or interest.
 Remedy Healthcare Group Pty Limited and Australian Unity Health Limited are wholly owned subsidiaries of Australian Unity Limited.